Grants › Planning grants

 Learn more about the regional construction excise tax

-Learn more about the planning projects Metro has already supported with these grants
+Learn more about the first two cycles of planning projects Metro supported with these grants

-Metro staff will review applications for eligibility and forward eligible applications to an evaluation committee appointed by Metro's chief operating officer.
+Metro staff reviews applications for eligibility and forwards eligible applications to a screening committee appointed by Metro's chief operating officer.

-Evaluation Committee: The members of the grant evaluation committee will support the objective of the community planning and development grants program by using their experience, expertise and insight to provide a quality assessment of the development potential of each grant request.
+Screening Committee: The members of the grants screening committee support the objective of the community planning and development grants program by using their experience, expertise and insight to provide a quality assessment of the development potential of each grant request.

-The committee, made up of members with expertise ranging from economic development to real estate and infrastructure finance, will review and score the applications and submit funding recommendations to the chief operating officer.
-The chief operating officer will evaluate the committee’s recommendations and submit them along with her own recommendations to the Metro Council.
-The Metro Council will review the recommendations, select applications for funding, determine the level of funding and award the grants.
-Final decisions on the next round of grant awards are expected to be made in June 2013.
+The committee, made up of members with expertise ranging from economic development to real estate and infrastructure finance, reviews and scores the applications and submits funding recommendations to the chief operating officer.
+The chief operating officer evaluates the committee’s recommendations and submits them along with her own recommendations to the Metro Council.
+The Metro Council reviews the recommendations, selects applications for funding, determines the level of funding and awards the grants.

 Grant applicants are requested not to discuss pending or potential grant proposals with members of the screening committee outside of the grant evaluation meetings to avoid a possible conflict of interest.

 Projects funded by Community Planning and Development Grants are required to demonstrate that they can:

 An application handbook and other application materials are available to download from the links below for reference purposes.
 Metro is not currently soliciting new grant applications.